 There have been a damn load of revelations in all the previous episodes.
 In episodes 10-12, all the revelations finally begin to make sense and they come together to deliver more revelations on top of all that.
 Another thing is that these three episodes allowed the full cast to get their day in the sun.
 The writers touched on pretty much every subplot here, although I think that the finale could have done with a lot more, but still, the finale mostly left me with my jaw hanging open all the time.
 It also helps that the acting has been great, with Tom Mison and Nicole Beharie being the breakout actors of television in 2013 for me.

-Note: This review contains spoilers for the mid-season finale, episode 11.
+Note: This review contains spoilers about these three episodes.

 Let’s see what makes the cut and which comes close then!